rjferguson21/big-bang/CONTRIBUTING.md

 ## DNS

-To ease with local development, the TLD `bigbang.dev` has been purchased with the following CNAME record:
+To ease with local development, the TLD `bigbang.dev` is maintained by the Big Bang team with the CNAME record:

 `CNAME: *.bigbang.dev -> 127.0.0.1`